yukancooktoo/yukans-recipes/_posts/2026-27-06-halloumi-sandwich.md

 #Visit the instagram post <a href="https://www.instagram.com/p/DWdN2aqkx6i/">here!</a>

 After exams and preparation for a research conference, I finally have time to think of and cook a nice meal for myself!
-It ended up being something quite simple, almost refreshing, but fatty and comforting nonetheless.
+It ended up being something quite simple, more on the refreshing side, but very balanced and comforting.
 This Halloumi, Tzatziki, and Roast Tomato on Ciabatta will be on my mind until another burst of inspiration hits.
 This is a recipe for both how to prepare halloumi in general and how to make a great Tzatziki!

 **Halloumi Sandwich (1-2 sandwiches)**